seedcase-project/seedcase-website/community/contribute/team/events/2022-10-in-person/index.md

 -   Next (virtual) session: Brainstorming architecture/design, list of tasks/milestones and who does what
 -   Scheduling next session, when to do it?
+-   Other items:
+    -   Setting up travellers profile, other things to make planning these events easier.

 ## Minutes from meeting